 Okay, first of all…how cool is it that I can even start a sentence that way!?

 Meat (that’s what he’s been called since he was a baby) says he’ll answer to any form of meat.
 “Pork Chop” was my favorite term of endearment while we shot on location but my vegetarian assistant, Keri Owen, kept trying to call him “Tofu Steak” (but he never responded because that isn’t really meat).

-One of the COOLEST GUYS ON THE FACE OF THE EARTH (and I’m not just saying that to suck up: he IS KIND – and funny, sweet, thoughtful, courteous, playful, genuine and down to earth – Meat is also a FINE professional actor.
+One of the coolest guys on the face of the earth (and No, I’m not just saying that to suck up: he IS KIND – and funny, sweet, thoughtful, courteous, playful, genuine and down to earth), Meat is also a fine professional actor.
 So well-prepared.
-He had done so much prep work in advance, thinking about his character, that he brought his intensity and introspection raised the bar on every take for the cast and crew around him.
+He had done so much prep work in advance, thinking about his character, that his intensity and introspection raised the bar on every take for the cast and crew around him.
 He just knocked it out of the park every day.
 What a joy to work with!
 He made me promise I’d never make another movie without him – a promise I’d love to hold him to!

 We have Meat Loaf.